• AROUND THE SAILING WORLD

 2. The Gougeon brothers created the West System of epoxy products

-The Gougeon brothers didn't invent epoxy, but they were innovative boatbuilders who created the West System of epoxy products and revolutionized coldmolded boatbuilding. ...
+Gougeon Brothers released its West System epoxy products in 1971.
+The next year, they launched E5, named Adagio, which would cement their reputation.
 Built to Meade's own design, the 35-foot trimaran, his fifth, was the first large, all epoxy bonded and sealed wooden boat built without the use of fasteners.
-She was ...

 The previous year, the team of Scharl, Gurski and Gougeon finished second—by 14 seconds—to the 60-foot trimaran Earth Voyager.
 In 2016, 2017 and 2018 Adagio took home first-place honors.